-- Up to 75% of the total cost of an approved Australian portable defibrillator, specifically for clubs who use venues which do not contain defibrillators.
-Funding may include training in the use of equipment.
-Council recommends Defib for Life or St John's Ambulance as suppliers. - Up to 50% of the total cost (maximum of \$1,000) towards specific equipment to enable or enhance the participation of underrepresented populations.
-Equipment can be for club based activities beyond the normal core business of the club or community programs run by not-for-profit groups.
+- Up to a maximum of \$1,000 towards specific equipment to enable or enhance the participation of underrepresented populations.
 The make and model of equipment must be identified in your application.
+Examples of equipment can include:

+- o specialised first aid equipment,

+- o portable access ramps,

+- o modified equipment,

-Examples of equipment can include specialised first aid equipment, portable access ramps, modified equipment, equipment to assist getting a new priority population program up and running.
-Council facilities do not accommodate storage of additional equipment so this needs to be factored in to proposals.
+- equipment to assist getting a new priority population program up and running.